Del-Tango/BlueCipher/README.md

 **BlueCipher - Encryption/Decryption**

-[ DESCRIPTION ]: Book Cipher Automation
+[ DESCRIPTION ]: Book Cipher Automation Tool

 Book ciphers are an old-school, slow and string style of encryption that maps each character in a message to three numbers - the page number, line number on